 The above barely scratches the surface of this meaty topic, but gives an insight to the mindset behind this initiative.
 This driver training simulator project will take new drivers and put them through realistic driving training scenarios based on human psychology to train them to make different, better choices when it comes to driving motor vehicles on the roads.
 This will be done in an affordable practical way that works at population scale.
 For example, to roll the program out in NSW Australia would involve 20 simulator centers with 15 berths each, with a projected cost of $35 / session.
 Ten sessions over some months are anticipated to get maximum benefits.
 This is world ready technology and no reason, other than practicality of the initial roll-out phase, to limit it to one country – just a task of adjusting lesson plans to suit cultural norms.

-Now that provisional patent 2017900314 has been lodged, this website is being progressively populated with information about the project.
+Now that a provisional patent has been lodged, this website is being progressively populated with information about the project.
 Please feel free to browse around and see what has been added – particularly check the forum for new topics and the Moki page for new photos (at the bottom) of the prototype in progress.
 Hopefully, as more info is provided and you can see what is going on here, an irresistible desire will arise to join in with substantive contributions to assist where possible.
 Some of my professional friends already have, maybe you would like to get special mention on the Supporters page too?
 Thank you in advance for your interest and support.